A Robust Test of the Existence of Primordial Black Holes in Galactic Dark Matter Halos

 \section{Calculating the number of LBH events}

 The \citetalias{2018ApJ...868...17A} population synthesis method, which we employ here, is based on solving Equation~\ref{eq-population-synthesis}, and starts with the initial galaxy state with no NS, BH or LBH.
 The PBH represent a fraction $\xi$ of the total gravitating mass in the galaxy, assumed to be $\sim 7 \times 10^{10} M_{\rm \odot}$ in the model galaxy.
-The total number of LBHs derived from the \citetalias{2018ApJ...868...17A}'s model, as a function of characteristic PBH mass $M_{\rm PHS}$ and mass ratio $\xi$, is shown in Figure~\ref{fig-absolute_numbers}.
-For low $M_{\rm PBH}$ the curves approach the limit of total number of created NSs, for more heavy PBHs there is an inverse dependence of $N_{\rm LBH}$ on $M_{\rm PBH}$.
+The total number of LBHs derived from the \citetalias{2018ApJ...868...17A}'s model, as a function of characteristic PBH mass $M_{\rm PBH}$ and mass ratio $\xi$, is shown in Figure~\ref{fig-absolute_numbers}.
+For low $M_{\rm PBH}$ the curves approach the limit of total number of created NSs, for heavier PBHs there is an inverse dependence of $N_{\rm LBH}$ on $M_{\rm PBH}$.

-A number that can be more practical from the observational point of view than the absolute number of LBHs is the ratio of LBHs and NSs numbers.
-Results of these calculations are shown in Figure~\ref{fig-results-ABW-simulations}.
-The ratio of the number of LBHs and NSs is approximately inversely proportional to $M_{\rm PBH}$ for a fixed galactic mass PBH fraction $\xi$, with the model's simplistic assumption that the all PBHs have one characteristic mass $M_{\rm PBH}$.
+A number that can be more practical from the observational point of view than the absolute number of LBHs is the ratio of the number of LBHs to the number of NSs.
+The results of these calculations are shown in Figure~\ref{fig-results-ABW-simulations}.
+The ratio of the number of LBHs to NSs is approximately inversely proportional to $M_{\rm PBH}$ for a fixed galactic mass PBH fraction $\xi$, with the model's simplistic assumption that the all PBHs have one characteristic mass $M_{\rm PBH}$.
 This example demonstrates that in principle $N_{\rm LBH}/N_{\rm NS}$ contains information on the $M_{\rm PBH}$, and therefore can be used to specify the $M_{\rm PBH}$ mass function, e.g., if all PBHs have small masses, $M_{\rm PBH}\approx 10^{17}\ \mathrm{g}$, then the majority of NSs should be converted to LBHs, as $N_{\rm LBH}/N_{\rm NS} > 1$.
 Any observational constraint on the $N_{\rm LBH}/N_{\rm NS}$ ratio will place limits on masses and abundance of PBHs.